libgeos/geos/web/content/usage/faq/index.md

 Also, GEOS is intended to provide high-performance spatial algorithms, which sometimes requires using different code patterns than in Java.

+## Spatial Model

+### Does GEOS support computation on the geodetic ellipsoid?

+No. GEOS assumes that geometries are defined in a Cartesian, planar, 2-dimensional space.
+Thus it cannot be used to compute accurate metrics, predicates or constructions on the geodetic ellipsoid which is usually used to model the surface of the Earth.

+One way to perform geodetic computations is to project data to an appropriate planar projection using a transformation library such as [PROJ](https://proj.org/).
+The desired geometric operations can be computed in planar space, and reprojected back to geodetic.

+### Does GEOS support coordinates with measures (M)?

+No, the GEOS coordinate model only supports X,Y and Z ordinates.
+We hope to add support for M, and also a more efficient XY coordinate storage representation.

 ## Robustness

 ### Why does `GEOSIntersects(GEOSIntersection(A, B), A) == false`?